Skip to Content

 They will grow optimally with regular watering.
 Do not allow the soil around the root to dry out.

 Too little water will result in an underdeveloped and stringy vegetable.
-However, too much water will cause the soil to be waterlogged and the root will rot.
+However, too much water will cause the soil to be waterlogged and the root rot.

 Add a root fertilizer once the leaves are established.